-The second pillar of our plan is international coordination.
-The goal should be a global agreement in which all countries agree to jointly adopt a country-by-country minimum tax.
-An agreement between the United States and the European Union would be an excellent start.
+Even an agreement between the United States and the European Union would be an excellent start.
 One possibility would be to embed such an agreement in modern, more worker-focused, relaunch of a transatlantic trade and investment partnership.
 An agreement of this nature would be a laudable way to foster trans-Atlantic economic cooperation in the years to come.